-Our Learning & Education Leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
-This localised curriculum focuses on areas for improvement identified through our real time assurance programme, results of engagement quality reviews, regulator focus areas and any other New Zealand specific areas impacting on clients' financial reporting and our audit and assurance
+Our Learning Leader further considers what, if any, additional training is appropriate - formal and/or informal - to address any additional specific local needs.
+This localised curriculum focuses on areas for improvement identified through our real time assurance programme, results of engagement quality reviews, regulator focus areas and any other New Zealand specific areas impacting on clients' financial reporting and our audit and assurance.

 Our delivery approach continues to evolve to respond to how our people learn.
-In-person classroom training and bite-sized learning continues to be the foundation of our delivery approach, a diverse offering that keeps learners engaged.
-Our monthly audit knowledge quizzes supplement our bite-size learning well and are tailored to the hot topics arising from results of monitoring including inspection reviews, consultation themes and changes to the accounting and auditing standards.
-We also have had a renewed focus on interpersonal and business acumen skills.
+In-person classroom training and compact learning modules continue to be the foundation of our delivery approach - a diverse offering that keeps learners engaged.
+Our regular audit knowledge checks supplement our learning approach well and are tailored to the areas of focus arising from results of ongoing monitoring including inspection reviews, consultation themes and changes to the accounting and auditing standards.
+We have also had a renewed focus on interpersonal and business acumen skills.

 All licensed and/or registered auditors are required to comply with the International Education Standard (IES) 8, Professional Competence for Engagement Partners Responsible for Audits of Financial Statements issued by the International Accounting Education Standards Board.
-A prioritised learning plan to ensure this objective is met is developed by each engagement leader to identify their individual training needs and an assessment is completed on an annual basis to determine if learning outcomes have been met.
+A personalised learning plan, in line with IES 8, is developed by each engagement leader to cater to their individual training needs.
+A self-assessment is completed on an annual basis to determine if learning outcomes have been achieved.